CodeAndPranks/CodeAndPranks.github.io/README.md

 https://codeandpranks.github.io/Tictactoe

 9.Tic,tac,toe VS PC who work for all.
-Se my result,and try if you handle the js-challengs;Remove app.js and make your app.js: build a human vs pc,winn & draw alert,winn-function,pc-move,and hover-efect for boxHuman): https://codeandpranks.github.io/Tic-tac-toe-Human-Phone
+Se my result,and try this js-challengs;Remove app.js and make your app.js:
+build a human VS pc,winn and draw alert,winn and reset functions,pc-move,and hover-efect for boxHuman,withot touching the CSS or html files.Google ok,GPT is cheating.Good Luck: https://codeandpranks.github.io/Tic-tac-toe-Human-Phone

-10.Tic,tac,toe VS PC.Hover-effect only work on Linux,if consol.log is open.
+10.Tic,tac,toe VS PC.The humans hover-effect only work on Linux,if consol.log is open.
- Video,code and distro info at :
+ Video,code and distro info etc:
  ```
  https://github.com/CodeAndPranks/TicTacToe-Human-VS-PC
 ```
-I let this stay e.g for debug or pull request.Test-link: https://codeandpranks.github.io/TicTacToe-Human-VS-PC
+I let it stay e.g for debug or pull request.Test-link: https://codeandpranks.github.io/TicTacToe-Human-VS-PC

 <p align="center">(<a href="#up">Up to top</a>)</p>